teksi/wastewater/docs/en/user-guide/editing/moving.rst

 .. figure:: images/moving_wws_manhole1.jpg

 '1.070' manhole moved.
 Cover, 2 nodes and all 5 reachpoints (reaches) are moved to a new place.
 The distance between the points is still the same.
-The detail geometry does not move (layer wastewater_structure in layergroup Wastewatser Structures).
+The detail geometry does not move (layer wastewater_structure in layergroup Wastewater Structures).
 The detail geometry must be moved extra with the **Move Feature** tool.
 There is in the moment no good help, to do this automatically.

 * To show the move, it's a good way to set the **Topology** layers visible: